Tutorial

 .

-## +proj=utm +zone=18 +datum=WGS84 +units=m +no_defs
+## [1] "+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs"

-Calculate Raster Min and Max Values
+Display Raster Min and Max Values

-Raster statistics are often calculated and embedded in a geotiff
+Raster statistics are often calculated and embedded in a Geotiff

 for us.